denoland/std/info/test-format.md

 Expectations are used to verify the end system state after the target agent has been run with each of the given prompts.

+A test case will be run with one or more iterations, where each iteration is the same test case, but run with slightly different prompts.
+A test case is complete when all the iterations of it are completed.

-## Prompts
+## Prompt Chains

-Prompts start with something like **Prompts:** followed by a list of prompts that are to be used to exercise the target agent.
+Prompt Chains start with something like **Prompts:** followed by a list of prompts or prompt chains that are to be used to exercise the target agent.
+A single line is a prompt chain with a single prompt within it.

 Each prompt may be plain text, or may be a fenced codeblock, often in md or markdown format, since the test file itself is markdown and a prompt that includes markdown features needs to be fenced to signal it is meant to be passed as a single block of text.

+In the list of prompt chains, a chain of prompts may be specified with the keyword "Chain:" or similar.
+This indicates that each item in the list is part of a chain of prompts.

 ## Expectations